 DCF Fair Value Target:

-Below please find a table outlining a discounted cash flow forecast for LCII, in which we model out valuation assuming a variety of terminal growth rates.
-To summarize, we found that Lci Industries ranked in the 47th percentile in terms of potential gain offered.
+The table below illustrates the output of a discounted cash flow forecast using a variety of scenarios for Lci Industries.
+To summarize, we found that Lci Industries ranked in the 62th percentile in terms of potential gain offered.
+More precisely, our analysis suggests the stock is undervalued by approximately 86.83% on a DCF basis.
 The most interesting components of our discounted cash flow analysis for Lci Industries ended up being:

-Interest coverage, a measure of earnings relative to interest payments, is 11.6; that's higher than 82.62% of US stocks in the Consumer Cyclical sector that have positive free cash flow.
+Interest coverage, a measure of earnings relative to interest payments, is 15.01 -- which is good for besting 86.47% of its peer stocks (US stocks in the Consumer Cyclical sector with positive cash flow).

 Terminal Growth Rate in Free Cash Flow